 Timothy Snyder has put out an incoherent video interpretation of Ivan Ilyin, of whom Snyder claims Putin is an admirer, offering no evidence.
 Snyder’s interpretation of Ilyin’s “three important ideas” is far from lucid and highly ‘interpretative’, to put it mildly.
 They are, according to Snyder: (1) social advancement is impossible because the social and political system is like an organism and freedom means knowing your place in the social organism; (2) democracy is a ritual for affirming collective support for the leader; and (3) the there are no facts and God created the world but it was a mistake, and only Russian nationalism can save the world.
 All of these are crude reductions of Ilyin’s philosophical ideas, adjusted to serve a propaganda purpose.
 In addition, Snyder claims Ilyin was a “fascist philosopher,” that Putin adheres to his “fascist” philosophy, and that both America and Russia each have an “oligarchy with racial overtones [www.facebook.com/BigThinkScience/?hc_ref=ARSIfCDY7XRHQsNztoiA5h2ssFOR6xdeU5mjXm6vsVrBKc0yvvan4yheVWClTIeukTY].

-In terms of Ilyin’s politics, they were opposed both fascism and communism: He wrote: “We have seen leftist totalitarianism and rightist totalitarianism.
+In terms of Ilyin’s politics, he opposed both fascism and communism: He wrote: “We have seen leftist totalitarianism and rightist totalitarianism.
 We experienced both regimes including arrests, interrogations, threats and bans; and, moreover, we had the opportunity to study both regimes to the bottom of the barrel and relate to both of them with open moral and political repulsion”[Ivan Ilyin, Natsional’naya Rossiya: Nashi zadachi (Moscow: Algorithm, 2015), p.
 184].
 Further: “Dear God, rid Russia of any and all totalitarianism – leftist, rightist, centrist.
 In any case does this leave only the path of West European democracy?”
 [Ilyin, Natsional’naya Rossiya: Nashi zadachi, p.
 188].

 In terms of democracy, he believed — in some accordance with Russian’s eternal search for a ‘third way’ — that Western democracy was “formal” and not true democracy and leads to totalitarianism.
 Neither of which Russia was prepared for in any case until it was fully developed educationally, socially, and culturally, which would take some time, given the profoundly negative effects of Soviet rule.
 He proposed a limited form of constitutional and ‘enlightened’ authoritarianism that would raise and bring up the Russian people.
 This would include limiting the right to vote to those who had no criminal record, had an education, and other criteria.